axibase/atsd-use-cases/expatriation/README.md

 *Fig 2.* The above visualization uses the `ChangeFromPreviousYear` user-defined function.
 While the absolute value of U.S. expatriates was the greatest during 2016-2017, the greatest relative change was actually observed several years ago.

-While the underlying function maybe be quite verbose:
+While the underlying function may be quite verbose:

 ```sql
 value = var v = value('cpi'); var p = value('prev_cpi'); if(p!=null && v!=null) return (v / p - 1) * 100